In full disclosure, I have yet to see the Bird Box Netflix original film with Sandra Bullock.

-From what I can tell via Twitter and even People Magazine, many have been touched.
+From what I can tell via Twitter and even People Magazine, many have been touched by the blindfold image.
 Touched enough to take time and energy to borrow or re-make the image and color it in humor.
 I poked around – there have been memes of Malorie, Sandra’s character, flanked by Leonardo, Donatello, Michelangelo, and Raphael (no, I am not talking about the dudes from the Renaissance); to women using their own bangs (hair) as blindfolds; to sarcastic responses such as: “Me trying to understand Bird Box references when I haven’t seen the movie” with the now, seen everywhere, photo below:

 Took off my blindfold this morning to discover that 45,037,125 Netflix accounts have already watched Bird Box — best first 7 days ever for a Netflix film! pic.twitter.com/uorU3cSzHR